IRNiti/FSND/projects/02_trivia_api/starter/README.md

 This endpoint will have different behaviour depending on the body that is sent with the request.

-- Search questions: When providing a searchTerm, the response will return a list of questions that contain the searchTerm as a substring, as well as the success value (True or False), the total number of questions matching the searchTerm and the current category.
+- Search questions: When providing a search term, the response will return a list of questions that contain the search term as a substring, as well as the success value (True or False), the total number of questions matching the search term and the current category.
 The list of questions is also paginated with 10 entries displayed per page and an optional page number can be provided as an argument in the request (ex POST /questions?page=2).
 If a page number that exceeds the number of available entries is provided, a 404 error will be thrown.
+The search term is case insensitive.
+Arguments to be provided in the request body: searchTerm.

 ##### Example